AXIS Speed Monitor

 About the application

-AXIS Speed Monitor visualizes the speed of vehicles in a radar detection zone in the camera's live view, and logs the radar tracks on the SD card for statistical processing.
+AXIS Speed Monitor visualizes the speed of vehicles in a radar detection zone in the camera's live view, and logs the radar tracks on an SD card for statistical processing.
 The application requires an Axis camera and an Axis radar, or just an Axis radar.
 For a list of compatible Axis cameras, see axis.com/products/axis-speed-monitor#compatible-products.

 Note